SimoSultan/dlm/docs/sdp.md

 Ruby on Rails was the foundation of this application which uses all of the above languages.
 There was additional JS written to implement the Google Maps Places API address autocomplete select box.
 Bootstrap was used for the front-end framework to style elements.
 PostgreSQL for the database.
 Git and GitHub for version control and Heroku for deployment.

 ---

 ## Implementation Plan

 > ### User Stories

+Only people who have signed up to the app can utilise its full potential.
+Otherwise they will only see the home page with sign up and log in links.
 There will be 3 different types (roles) of people who will use the app.
 They are: Student, Instructor and an Admin role.
+All roles will be able to sign up, see their profile page, edit their personal information, change their password and delete their account.
+Certain roles will only have access to certain information.
+*Any student/instructor can book a lesson with any instructor/student at this time.
+I am aware that this is not practical in real life, as what really needs to happen is a request to be sent to that person and then they can confirm that request.
+Especially from the side of instructors booking a lesson with a student.
+Not so much student to instructor, as if they were currently available then they would want that lesson to be booked immediately.*

 #### Students

-A student can come in 2 variants, someone who is old enough to start learning by QLD law, and someone who isn't.
-There is client side validation to check the age of a user on signup. *(just realised that validation only occurs after a user is created, meaning there will be users on the users table who will never be able to sign up, or at least until they turn of age.
+- A student who is old enough to start learning by QLD law, and someone who isn't.
+Client side validation will check the age of a user on profile creation. *(just realised that validation only occurs after a user is created, meaning there will be users on the users table who will never be able to sign up, or at least until they turn of age.
 I should add date of birth on user sign up to check it then. future update, not something to do 1 night before assessment is due)*.
-Then when that person is of age and signs up, they will be able to book lessons and choose their instructor they want.
+- When signed up that student will be sent to the profile page to continue updating their profile.
+- If that person does not complete their details and try to book a lesson, they will receive an error prompting them to complete their registration.
+- For students who have complete profile information can now book a lesson with an instructor of their choice
+  - There is a form on their profile page that allows them to do this.
+- Students who do or do not have any lessons can click on their 'My Lessons' tab in the nav bar and can see any lessons they may or may not have, and are given a note on the page if they do not have any lessons booked.
+- On their 'My Lessons' page, there is a 'Book A Lesson' button that will take them to a page where they are shown the same form from their profile page so that they can book a lesson.
+- On the student's profile page, it will also show the student their upcoming and most recent lesson as well.

+- A student who isn't old enough to sign up to the app, they will be presented with an error informing them they have to be of 16 years old before they can sign up and book a lesson.

 #### Instructors

-An instructor can come in 2 variants, someone who is old enough to teach by QLD law and has appropriate licensing *(but I don't have validation for their license numbers against Department of Transport details)*, and someone who isn't.
-There is client side validation to check the age of a user on signup.
-Then when that person is of age and signs up, they will be able to book lessons with students *(which actually need a request to be sent and confirmed by the other party, and not just a straight out lesson created)*, see all of their lessons they have and have had and choose their instructor they want.
+- An instructor who is old enough to teach learner drivers legally, according to QLD law, will be able to sign up and use the app. *(I have not included their QLD license numbers as I did not wish to validate that number with QLD Department of Transport for this MVP)*.
+They will be taken to their edit profile page where they are to fill in their personal information.
+There is client side validation to check the age of a user on profile creation.
+- If that person does not complete their details and try to book a lesson, they will receive an error prompting them to complete their registration.
+- For instructors who have complete profile information can now book a lesson with an student of their choice. *See note at top regarding this impractical approach*
+- Instructors can see all their lessons in their 'My Lesson' tab as well, and will be shown their upcoming and most recent lesson on their profile page.
+- *I would have preferred to develop a solution where instructors will see all their upcoming lessons on that day on their profile page, but did not due to time constraints.*

+- An instructor who isn't old enough to legally teach according to QLD law will not be able to sign up and use the app and will receive an error message as well, taking them back to their home page.

 #### Admins

-An Admin is a person who works for DLM.
-They will have the ability to see and manage everything on the site.
+- An Admin is a person who works for DLM.
+- They will have the ability to see and manage (i.e. create, see, update an delete) everything on the site.
 That is all users, students, instructors, admins and lessons.
-In the future they will have the opportunity to add, edit and delete different lesson lengths and costs as well.
+- In the future they will have the opportunity to add, edit and delete different lesson lengths and costs as well.
+- Admins can book a lesson for an instructor and student, but are not included in any of the dropdowns themselves.

 > ### Sitemap